distortedfusion/blade-components/docs/10-components/stack.md

 The `x-stack` component is intended to be used with the `x-card` and `x-alert` components, but it's not limited to just those components.

 When elements are added to the `x-stack` component, overlap is automatically accounted for by adding a spacer element using the `::before` and `::after` [pseudo elements](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference/Selectors/::before).
-Depending on the element this might conflict with existing [flexbox styling](https://developer.mozilla.org/en-US/docs/Learn_web_development/Core/CSS_layout/Flexbox).
-To resolve this you can simply wrap the element and move the flexbox styling one layer deeper.
+Depending on the element, this might conflict with existing [flexbox styling](https://developer.mozilla.org/en-US/docs/Learn_web_development/Core/CSS_layout/Flexbox).
+To resolve this, wrap the element and move the flexbox styling one layer deeper.

 ## Component API